 I think we waste valuable time and do the complete opposite when Humanists and other freethinkers get the vapors over strong challenges to the status quo.
 That and creating more national freethought groups every other day.

 Believers don’t need more tissues especially from us.
-It has been around for 2000 years or more and will be around for a while longer.
+Religion has been around for more than 2000 years and will, more than likely, be around for a while longer.